WarfareCode/CEM/README.md

 Required:
-	HDF5 - used for data logging and reading in binary input files CMake - handles generating the overall build process
+	HDF5 - used for data logging and reading in binary input files Eigen3 - Matrix library that handles the underlying mathematics CMake - handles generating the overall build process

 Useful: